Gradient corrections to the quantum effective action: Generalisation to multiple fields with mass mixing

-where $\mathbb{M}^2$ is the off-diagonal mass matrix, which is taken to be real and transpose invariant.
-It is obtained from the tree-level potential as $\mathbb{M}^2_{ab}=\frac{\partial^2 V^{(0)}}{\partial \phi_b \partial \phi_a}$ and it can contain the tree-level mass but also field-dependent contributions coming from higher order self-interactions of the fields.
-The two equations ought to be supplied with the symmetry property of the Feynman propagator~(\ref{propagator: symmetry requirement}), which in the multifield case cannot be derived from Eqs.~(\ref{two symmetric equations}).\\ In case of translation-invariant background fields, the off-diagonal mass matrix can be easily diagonalized and the effective potential is obtained summing over all the diagonal terms.
-For space-time dependent fields, the situation is more involved and the result of the previous section does not carry over to the case of mixing flavours.\\ Similarly to the single field case, we can now transform the two equations of motion into Wigner space using~\eqref{wigner transform with diamond}:
+In case of translation-invariant background fields, the off-diagonal mass matrix can be easily diagonalized and the effective potential is obtained by summing over all the diagonal terms.
+For spacetime dependent fields the situation is more involved however, and the result of the previous section does not carry over to the case of mixing flavours.